 National Apprenticeship Week 2021 runs from the 8th – 14th February 2021.
 It is the perfect opportunity to find out more about apprenticeships and to participate in some of the free activities that have been prepared this week.
+Click on the pictures below to access lots of free to attend virtual events

 For those of you considering an apprenticeship check out the links below for some vacancies that are due to start between July and September this year.
 All have excellent starting salaries and are with highly regarded companies.